krishnakesari/Algorithms/README.md

 2. Each time function is called, old arguements are saved

 ## Sorting Data
 Placing data in an specific order

+1. Bubble sort
+a.
+Begins by comparing swaps value if first one is larger - so largest value move to end !
+b.
+Quadratic time complexity - for loop inside a for loop
+c. not a practical option

+2. Merge sort - uses recursion to implement logic
+a.
+Divide and conquer algorithm
+b.
+Breaks dataset into individual pieces
+c. merge two sorted arrays together, through advancing towards small to large numbers

+3. quick sort - uses recursion to implement logic
+a.
+Divide and conquer algorithm
+b.
+Operates in place of the data
+c.
+Pivot point selection - pick a pivot position as 1st position is called pivot value
+    i.
+All the work is done in partition stage ii. value larger than pivot value and shuffle values

 ## Searching Data
 Finding a specific data in a structure (searching a string)
 ## Other Alogrithms